rancher/windows/README.md

-# Windows on Rancher Team project repo
+# Windows on Rancher

 For tracking:

 - new features
 - documentation tasks
-- devrel efforts
+- developer relations efforts
 - project planning

 The Windows on Rancher team is: